¡Choosing sustainable Tropical Oil!

 Agroaceite is 100% RAS certified.
 It has 100% of its POMs certified under RSPO standard in the Preserved Identity model (IP) and is the fourth company in the world RSPO Next certified.

-Agropalma is Kosher Certified and is in the process of RSPO certification in 2020, according to this plan.
+Agropalma is Kosher Certified and is in the process of RSPO certification in 2021, according to this plan.
+We expect to achieve 100% RSPO certification of all palm product processing facilities by 2021.